-Anyone considering dietary therapy for epilepsy should always consult their doctor/health team.
+Anyone considering dietary therapy for epilepsy should always consult with their doctor or primary care team.

 In truth, this likely depends on the exact formulation of the diet and the overall food choices.

-It is a well-established fact that protein is the most satiating macronutrient (1).
+For one thing, it is a well-established fact that protein is the most satiating macronutrient (19).

-The improvements in appetite regulation of low-carb diets may also involve fiber; after protein, fibrous carbohydrate is the next most satiating.
+The improvements in appetite regulation experienced from low-carb diets may also involve fiber; after protein, fibrous carbohydrate is the next most satiating.

-For instance, low carb dieters restrict refined, digestible forms of carbohydrate such as sugar, flour, and starches, and have a higher intake of fibrous carbs from low-sugar fruit and vegetables.
+On the positive side, low carb diets typically restrict refined carbohydrates such as sugar, flour, and starches, and involve a higher intake of fibrous carbs from low-sugar fruit and vegetables.

-As previously mentioned, low carb and keto diets are often higher in complete sources of protein from animal foods.
+As previously mentioned, low carb diets often contain more complete sources of protein from animal foods.

 In truth, it is likely that anything that can improve our overall lifestyle will have a beneficial effect on blood pressure.

-For example; exercise, eating nutrient-dense foods, losing weight, good sleep and controlling stress are all important.
+For example; exercise, eating nutrient-dense foods, losing weight, good sleep habits, and controlling stress are all important.

 Most people believe that salt has the biggest impact on our blood pressure levels.
-Since health authorities continuously tell us to cut down on our salt intake, this is understandable.
+Since we continuously hear messages in the media to cut down on our salt intake, this is understandable.

-9. Lower Carbohydrate Diets Help Normalize Blood Glucose and Insulin Levels
+8. Lower Carbohydrate Diets May Help To Normalize Blood Glucose and Insulin Levels

 Perhaps the most notable benefit of cutting down on carbohydrate is the effect this has on glucose and insulin levels.

-While glucose and insulin are part of a natural biological process and essential to our body, excessively high circulating levels can be harmful.
+While glucose and insulin are part of a natural biological process and essential to our body, prolonged and excessively high levels can be harmful.